tenstorrent/tt-metal/README.md

 ### From a release wheel (UNSTABLE)

 **NOTE**: The wheel is not a fully-tested software artifact and most features do not work right now through the wheel.
+Furthermore, we do not plan to release the wheel as an official artifact until it is supported.
 As of this moment, we encourage users to try metal through source.
 Therefore, this section is under construction.

-Wheel files are available through the [releases](https://github.com/tenstorrent-metal/tt-metal/releases) page.
+Wheel files will eventually be available through the [releases](https://github.com/tenstorrent-metal/tt-metal/releases) page.

 You must also ensure that you have all accelerator-level, system-level, and developer system-level dependencies as outlined in the instructions above.